algolia/kubernetes-hands-on/10-other-topics/README.md

 secret "mysecret" created
 ```

-You can reference a secret from a pod, either par env variable or mounting a volume containing a secret.
+You can reference a secret from a pod, either per env variable or mounting a volume containing a secret.

 Here we mount the secret `mysecret` to the path `/etc/foo` inside the pod: